fernandoPalluzzi/lstmContacts/README.md

 ## 1.4.
 AAC search

 The user may search for an entire AAC, specifying it as reported in section 1.2.
 Eamples of known complexes are available within the `contact.map` object, for each of the available antibodies.
-In case of an AAC search, we will use the `contacts(x)` function, iteratively applying the `preprocess(xi)` function.
+In case of an AAC search, we will use the `contacts()` function, iteratively applying the `preprocess()` function.
 Let us see a quick example:

 ```r
 # Define the input AAC